-Phasing: The applicant proposes to construct the project in a single phase; however, there may be a portion of Building 2 which is delayed if sewers are not immediately available (see Alternative Site Plan with Septic System).
+Phasing: The applicant proposes to construct the project in a single phase; however, there may be a portion of the building which is delayed if sewers are not immediately available.
 Staff has included conditions to assure the construction of necessary public improvements in the event of any phasing.
 If the project is phased, any changes to the site plan, elevations or other approved plans will be reviewed by staff; substantial changes may require an amendment to this permit in accordance with the requirements of the municipal code.